zencd/suspender/README.md

 ## done

++ now not waiting till screenshot is stored to DB
 + minimize permissions
 + OPTI: inject the content script programmatically, and only when it's time to take a screenshot (a Google's suggestion)
 + in BG page: need to close suspended tabs' ports somehow: The message port closed before a response was received.